ssovit/RapidTikTok/README.md

 - `getVideoByUrl` - Get video by URL `getVideoByUrl($video_url)`

 `$maxCursor` defaults to `0`, and is offset for results page. `maxCursor` for next page is exposed on current page call feed object.

+# Want to copy of my source code?
+Service endpoints are done in NodeJs in ExpressJS, but a PHP variant can be done on order for all endpoints, including `non watermarked videos`
+Contact via email sovit.tamrakar@gmail.com